PhD Students

 PhD research by Ioana Bratu

-An analysis of the extent to which UK has been able to safeguard women's rights from cyberstalking and cyberharassment during the COVID-19 pandemic.
+An analysis of the extent to which UK has been able to safeguard women's rights from cyberstalking and cyberharassment during the COVID-19 pandemic

 PhD research by Sandisha Drepaul

-PhD research by Michael Lewis
+PhD research by Hannah Martin

 The Herculean Referee in the Age of Technology